If Probable, Then Acceptable? Understanding Conditional Acceptability Judgments in Large Language Models: Results

 \paragraph{Data Distribution} Overall, the rating patterns of humans and LLMs show broad similarities, yet systematic differences emerge.
 As shown in Figure~\ref{fig:histogram_human_llms_combined}, the general distribution of human ratings appears continuous, whereas LLMs tend to concentrate responses around specific values.
 Broken down by relation type (bottom row), both humans and LLMs generally rate positively related conditionals more favorably, and irrelevant and negative conditionals less so.
 However, human ratings show tighter clustering: irrelevant and negative statements consistently fall at the lower end of the scale, while positive ones cluster at the higher end.
 In contrast, LLMs exhibit greater dispersion, with outlier judgments appearing across the scale.
 For example, Llama 70B (vanilla) assigns both very high and very low ratings to positively related conditionals.

 \paragraph{Systematic Divergences} Despite these differences, the overall mean ratings by relation type are similar.
 Human means for the irrelevant and negative conditions (IRR: \num{-0.2505191}, NEG: \num{-0.2625273}) closely match the ones of all LLMs, which range from \num{-0.37} to \num{-0.20} for IRR and \num{-0.27} to \num{-0.19} for NEG (see Table~\ref{tab:general_means} in the Appendix).
-The biggest difference occurs in the positive condition (humans POS \num{0.1922131}), where most LLMs fall short.
-Qwen 72B is the only LLM that somewhat approximates this high mean across prompting techniques (vanilla: \num{0.1603125}, few-shot: \num{0.1521458}, CoT: \num{0.1393958}).
+The biggest difference occurs in the positive condition (humans: \num{0.1922131}), where most LLMs fall short.
+Both Llama models and the smaller Qwen variant barely exceed the midpoint (Llama 8B: $0.01$, 70B: $0.04$; Qwen: $0.06$).
+Qwen 72B is the only LLM that approximates this high mean across prompting techniques (vanilla: \num{0.1603125}, few-shot: \num{0.1521458}, CoT: \num{0.1393958}).
 In terms of the influence of predictors, both humans and LLMs show strong effects of conditional probability and relation type.
 For humans, ANOVA results (see Table~\ref{tab:anova_Human} in the Appendix) indicate significant main effects of probability and relevance, as well as their interaction ($p < 0.0001$), but no effect of judgment metric.
 This stands in contrast to LLMs, where the smaller models and all few-shot and CoT models consistently show modest but significant effects of the judgment type.
-In terms of slope comparisons, human pairwise interactions across relation types are all highly significant ($p < 0.0001$), indicating robust modulation by relevance.
+In terms of slope comparisons, human pairwise interactions across relation types are highly significant ($p < 0.0001$), indicating robust modulation by relevance.
 This pattern most closely resembles Qwen 7B (vanilla), Llama 70B (few-shot), and Qwen 7B (few-shot), although the LLMs generally produce weaker effects and differ in direction: humans show steeper slopes for positively related conditionals, whereas LLMs sometimes favor negative ones.
 Finally, estimated marginal means comparisons show that humans distinguish between relation types at all levels of conditional probability; except between irrelevant and negative conditionals at low probability ($p < 0.0001$ for all other contrasts, see Table~\ref{tab:emm}).
 This pattern is mirrored in the Qwen models and partially in the Llama models, which also exhibit collapsed distinctions at low probability levels.

 In sum, while all LLMs except Llama 70B (vanilla) incorporate both conditional probability $P(B \mid A)$ and semantic relevance in their judgments of conditionals, they do not exhibit the systematic integration of these factors observed in humans.
 In particular, the consistently elevated ratings and steepest interaction slopes for positively related conditionals appear to reflect a uniquely human sensitivity that LLMs can only approximate.